Solving Your Leadership Gap

 First, identify and clarify the strategy and goals.
-The leader ensures individuals understand how daily work activities fulfill on strategy and contribute to achieving team goals.
+The leader ensures individuals understand how daily work activities fulfil on strategy and contribute to achieving team goals.

 2. What’s expected of me?

-At all times, leaders make sure that individuals and teams know what is expected of them in order to contribute to driving the organization’s strategy and achieving individual, team, and organizational goals.
+At all times, leaders make sure that individuals and teams know what is expected of them in order to contribute to driving the organisation’s strategy and achieving individual, team, and organisational goals.
 Making expectations clearly understood is an ongoing process.